riceh3/Tic-Tac-Toe-Segments-/README.md

 To Do :

-- Game Board Function
+- Game Board Function - DONE(hannah)
 - Start Menu, (Instructions)
-- Player 1 and Player 2 variables
+- Player 1 and Player 2 variables - DONE(nathan & adapted for board by Hannah)
 - Select one player or two player options
 - AI function (play against the computer)
 - Play against other person on one computer (2) player